rbourassaca/rbourassaca/README.md

-- 👋 Hi, I’m @rbourassaca
+- 👋 Hi, I’m @rbourassaca and I do things
-- 👀 I’m interested in web development / audio production
-- 🌱 I’m currently learning Next.js